Vedbhanushali/SUPREME_DSA/20_Greedy/README.md

 ## Fractional knapsack

-given value and weight array and given capacity chose such maximum values such that their wieght does not exceed given capacity.
+given value and weight array and given capacity chose such maximum values such that their weight does not exceed given capacity.

 will compare based on ration of value per kg